carlfranklin/New42/README.md

 [Angular](https://angular.io/) was the front-runner for years, and now [React](https://legacy.reactjs.org/) is out front, with Angular in second place, and [Vue](https://vuejs.org/) coming in third.
 I've been following (and using) Blazor since it's inception.
 It started out as a web UI framework, but alert developers noticed another feature: The [Blazor Component Model](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-7.0).

 The simplicity of Blazor's binding features (for example) runs rings around the ceremony required by some of these JavaScript frameworks.
 Oh, and by the way, you can write most of your code in C#.
-Today Blazor can be used to develop apps on any platform, and (this is the important part) is consistent from platform to platform, hence the title.
+Today Blazor can be used to develop apps on any platform, and (this is the important part) the Blazor UI is consistent from platform to platform.

 In this module, I'll write a simple Blazor app and run it as a web app in the browser.
-But then I'll run it on my iPhone, then my Android phone, then as a a Mac desktop app, a Windows Forms app, and a WPF app.
+Then, I'll run it on my iPhone, then my Android phone, then as a a Mac desktop app, as a Windows Forms app, and finally as a WPF app.

 ## App Overview